apache/camel/MIGRATION.md

 ### Removed components

-We have removed all deprecated components from Camel 2.x, also including the old `camel-http` component.
-Instead you can use `camel-http4`.
+We have removed all deprecated components from Camel 2.x, also including the old `camel-http` component. `camel-http4` has been renamed to `camel-http`.

 We removed `camel-jibx` component which wasn't working on JDK 8.